 I was thrilled beyond belief when Berkley wanted to publish Love Is A Four-Legged Word.
 I enjoyed writing this book because of quirky Maddy and her yummy recipes, gorgeous Tom and most of all, Brutus the millionaire mutt.
 I’m a sucker for a book with a dog or cat on the cover!
 There are two dogs on the cover of Home Is Where the Bark Is, the follow-up book to Love Is A Four-Legged Word.
 It is Serena’s story – Maddy’s best friend in the first book.

 Way back when I was very first trying to get published, I targeted Harlequin Mills & Boon in London – as many aspiring Australian romance writers did.
 That dream never went away and I was thrilled when The Summer They Never Forgot was accepted for the Harlequin Romance line by Harlequin Mills & Boon, UK and published in February 2014.
-My fourth book for Harlequin Romance, From Paradise to… Pregnant! was out in June 2015 with Hired by the Brooding Billionaire in August and a delicious Christmas story Gift-Wrapped in Her Wedding Dress in November.
-And I’m contracted for more!
+I am currently working on my fourteenth book for Harlequin Mills & Boon.

 I’ve also enjoyed dipping my toes into the exciting world of self-publishing with my sensual romance The Castaway Bride becoming an Amazon best-seller.
 I then reissued my heartwarming romance Something About Joe, followed by my fun, sexy chick lit, Reinventing Rose.